Achalasia Microcephaly SyndromeSymptoms, Doctors, Treatments, Advances & More

 Learn About Achalasia Microcephaly Syndrome

-Heinrich Sticht practices in Erlangen, Germany.
+Heinrich Sticht practices practicing medicine in Erlangen, Germany.
 Mr. Sticht is rated as an Elite expert by MediFind in the treatment of Achalasia Microcephaly Syndrome.
-His top areas of expertise are Microcephaly, Achalasia Microcephaly Syndrome, Cytomegalovirus Infection, and Short Stature (Growth Disorders).
+He is also highly rated in 15 other conditions, according to our data.
+His clinical expertise encompasses Achalasia Microcephaly Syndrome, Microcephaly, Cytomegalovirus Infection, and Cortical Dysplasia.

 Nemours Children's Hospital, Delaware

 Dr. Michael B. Bober is a pediatric geneticist and an authority on skeletal dysplasias, brittle bone disease, primordial dwarfism and other genetic disorders of the skeleton.
 He is a frequent guest lecturer, accomplished author and consultant for numerous television networks, here and abroad.
 Dr. Bober is rated as an Elite provider by MediFind in the treatment of Achalasia Microcephaly Syndrome.
-His top areas of expertise are Microcephalic Osteodysplastic Primordial Dwarfism Type 2 (MOPD2), Microcephalic Osteodysplastic Primordial Dwarfism Type 1 (MOPD1), Achondroplasia, Osteotomy, and Adenoidectomy.
+He is also highly rated in 69 other conditions, according to our data.
+His clinical expertise encompasses Microcephalic Osteodysplastic Primordial Dwarfism Type 2 (MOPD2), Microcephalic Osteodysplastic Primordial Dwarfism Type 1 (MOPD1), Achondroplasia, Osteotomy, and Adenoidectomy.
+Dr. Bober is board certified in American Board Of Medical Genetics And Genomics.

-Sandrine Passemard practices in Paris, France.
+Sandrine Passemard practices practicing medicine in Paris, France.
 Ms. Passemard is rated as an Elite expert by MediFind in the treatment of Achalasia Microcephaly Syndrome.
-Her top areas of expertise are Achalasia Microcephaly Syndrome, Microcephaly, Cortical Dysplasia, and Microcephalic Osteodysplastic Primordial Dwarfism Type 1 (MOPD1).
+She is also highly rated in 7 other conditions, according to our data.
+Her clinical expertise encompasses Achalasia Microcephaly Syndrome, Microcephaly, Cortical Dysplasia, and Microcephalic Osteodysplastic Primordial Dwarfism Type 2 (MOPD2).

 Summary: This observational natural history study will follow individuals with MEHMO (Mental disability, Epileptic seizure, Hypopituitarism/Hypogenitalism, Microcephaly, Obesity) syndrome or an eIF2-pathway related disorder, who have symptoms such as intellectual delay, seizures, abnormal hormone and blood sugar levels, and decreased motor skills.
 No current treatment for these conditions is available.
 A m...